Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. Make sure that the SCEP profile (in the Intune Portal) is configured to send values in the SAN attribute using Email address (RFC822).
 The common attributes configured are DeviceName and AAD_Device_ID.
 For more information, see the Creating an Intermediate CA for Intune SCEP Gateway Integration section.

-3. Confirm if the User Role Policy is mapped to the Intune API Token as identity Provider and similarly ensure that Enrollment Policy is mapped to the User Role and default Device Role.
-For more information, see the Configuring a Role Policy section.
+3. Confirm if the Policy Engine Workflow is mapped to the Intune API Token as an Identity Provider.
+Similarly, ensure the Enrollment Policy is mapped to the User Role and default Device Role.
+For more information, see the Configuring a Policy Engine Workflow section.

 4. Ensure that the SCEP profile is configured accurately.
 For more information, see the Creating an Intermediate CA for Intune SCEP Gateway Integration section.